 Some patients will receive a survey asking a series of questions about their recent hospital stay.
 Use this as an opportunity to give feedback about the care you received.
 Hospitals pay close attention to the results of these surveys because the results are published for the public to see.

-Medicare: If Medicare (federal health insurance program for people over age 65 or people under 65 who are disabled) pays for your or your loved one's care, you may have an additional place to go with a quality of care concern.
-Medicare pays a Quality Improvement Organization (QIO) in each state to oversee the quality of care provided to Medicare patients.
-In South Carolina, that organization is called the Carolinas Center for Medical Excellence (CCME).
+Medicare: If Medicare (federal health insurance program for people over age 65 or people under 65 who are disabled) pays for your or your loved one's care, you have an additional place to go with a quality of care concern.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
+In South Carolina, that organization is called KEPRO.

-After you file a complaint with CCME and allow release of your medical records, a board-certified physician reviews your records.
+After you file a complaint with KEPRO and allow release of your medical records, a doctor reviews your records.
 Then you get a letter indicating whether the hospital did or didn't provide the expected level and type of care in your case.
-CCME generally focuses on improving the performance of the hospital, not on punishing it.
+KEPRO generally focuses on improving the performance of the hospital, not on punishing it.

-For more information about the CCME complaint system:
+For more information about the KEPRO complaint system and to get an online complaint form:

 Other Health Organizations